Alon-Sachs/web_project_4/README.md

 * Advanced Forms validation
 * Advanced dom manipulations functions

+**Updates**

+* New - Now using oop with 2 new classes.
+* New - Now using modulare Javascript.

 **Intro**

-The 6th webproject from practicum webdevelopment course which intreduces javascript, A blog for views around the us which includes editable profile and inserting mechanism.
+The 7th webproject from practicum webdevelopment course which intreduces javascript, A blog for views around the us which includes editable profile and inserting mechanism.

-New features with project 5 of practicum:
-Now can add/delete places
-Click on image to zoom on it
-New animations

-**New features with project 6**
-Now has form validation (Live js)
-Now can exit popups using escape or pressing on the popup overlay

 **Figma**